-Example to set the DAC output limit value:
+Setting DAC output limit value example:

-In order to prevent a popping noise from the speaker output, the power amplifier should output a value of VDD/2 (send 8000H to DAC) during the initial power on state.
-If the software is set high then clear the bit DAC_WR_TRIG (bit 3 of DAC WR register), the value on the DAC Limit L and DAC Limit H registers will write to the DAC.
+In order to prevent the pop noise of speaker output, power amplifier should be output at the value of VDD/2 (send 8000H to DAC) during the initial power on state.
+If software set high then clear the bit DAC\WR\TRIG (bit 3 of DAC WR register), the value on the DAC Limit L and DAC Limit H registers will write to DAC.